kristjanari/Interactive-Lab-Hub/Lab 3/README.md

 I agree on using sound as a primary interactiionin technique to signal to the user the state of the device.
 Of course, though I wish there were more diaalouge, you may choose to build one that listens but minimally speaks.
 I think this opes up a lot of design challenges that you could explore!

+#### Summary of feedback
 I was happy to receive such detailed comments.
 I notice that the commennts from Angelica suggest similar changes as I had considered after watching the video: to incease the feedback from the device - make it more interactive.
 As ths problem has been pointed out by myself and other people now, it will be my priority to improve the interaction between the user and the device for the second part.

 Moreover, it was interesting to hear from Joseph that he liked that the notes were displayed in a format as if the user typed them in so they werte easily editable.
 This was not intentionnal, I simply used Google drive to wizard the device because the documents are updated live and I could control the text from another computer.
 However, this is a nice observation and I will try to keep this format and make sure the notes are easily editable.

-3. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+### 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+As Joseph mentioned it would be convenient to be able to edit the otes afterwards.
+This could be implemented through the webpage I intended to display the notes in.

-4. Make a new storyboard, diagram and/or script based on these reflections.
+### 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system